wikimedia/mediawiki-tools-scap/docs/dev/development.rst

 -------

-To run unit tests, lint, coverage and update documentation, simply run ``scripts/check`` without any arguments.
-For this to work you must have shellcheck, pytest, flake8, and sphinx-build installed.
+To run unit tests, lint, coverage and update documentation, simply run ``tox`` without any arguments.
+For this to work you must have tox installed.

 If you have Docker installed and you want to run tests without having to install prerequisite packages on your system, you can run